fcbento/fcbento/README.md

 I usually chill out by watching movies/tv shows and listening to some rock music.
 Travelling when it's possible is something that me and my family definitely love doing too.
 Also pretty keen on games.

-Some of the stuff that I do for fun, you can check down below.

 [Linktree](https://linktr.ee/fcbento)

 [Instagram](https://instagram.com/flpotv/)

 [LinkedIn](https://linkedin.com/in/felipe-bento/)